Understanding the Illegal Market for Personal Information_dark photo of hands typing on a keyboard

 • Add identity theft monitoring services and identity theft insurance

-Aside from data breaches, other common ways for discovering your personal data include phishing, vishing, smishing and malware.
-You can learn more about how to protect yourself from cybercrime by downloading our eBook The OnPoint Guide to Personal Cybersecurity.
+Aside from data breaches, other common ways to discover your personal data include phishing, vishing, smishing, and malware.
+You can learn more about how to protect yourself from cybercrime by downloading our eBook, The OnPoint Guide to Personal Cybersecurity.

 Note: Email should not be used to share important or sensitive information.